-But there’s an emotionally complicated coda to the above decade-plus summary of Fernandes’ life: Sweet Chili is throwing open its doors anew this Sunday, May 3, letting a fragrant blast of Vietnam and Thailand out into the neighborhood.
+But there’s an emotionally complicated coda to the above decade-plus summary of Fernandes’ life: Sweet Chili is throwing open its doors anew this Sunday, May 3, letting a fragrant blast of Southeast Asia out into the neighborhood.

-Therefore, when you oh-so-slowly slice into a tender piece of honey chili pork belly, or fork a steaming mass of maple miso tofu, rice and Japanese eggplant from a to-go container, thank shoddy government relief (where’s FDR when you need him) for your evening’s Sweet Chili repast.
+Therefore, when you oh-so-slowly slice into a tender piece of honey chili pork belly, or fork a steaming mass of maple miso tofu, rice and Japanese eggplant from a to-go container onto a plate, thank shoddy government relief (where’s FDR when you need him) for your evening’s Sweet Chili repast.

 Meanwhile, if you like all your food crowded into one concave receptacle, five Sweet Chili rice bowls creak under the weight of various godly ambrosias.
 Two examples are the “heavenly” beef with coriander marinade, Thai basil and sriracha, and the Sweet Chili Chicken with house sauce and scallions.

 Noodles, in all their slippery, protean glory, command almost as great a place in the firmament of my own personal food sky as dumplings – and Sweet Chili doth provide.
 I plan on being first in line for a dish that seems a nod to Muslim Uyghur cuisine: cumin beef noodles with celery, napa cabbage, chili oil and black vinegar.